Alfredo (album)

+A sequel, Alfredo 2, was released five years later on July 25, 2025.

 Background

 The Alchemist and Gibbs first worked together as early as 2003–2004.
 However, nothing from that period was released.
 Their first official collaboration was in April 2011 on the Currensy and Alchemist song "Scottie Pippen", which Gibbs was featured on.
 In October 2018, the trio released a collaborative album titled Fetti.

 Title and artwork

-The title is a portmanteau of The Alchemist and Gibbs' names.
-The album cover, designed by Vlad Sepetov, shows a hand puppeteering a Fettuccine Alfredo dish.
+The title is a portmanteau of the Alchemist and Gibbs's names.
+The album cover, designed by Vlad Sepetov, shows a hand puppeteering a fettuccine Alfredo dish.
 It draws similarities to the logo of renowned crime film franchise The Godfather.

 Release and promotion

-On May 27, 2020, Gibbs and The Alchemist announced the release of new music via social media, before confirming the collaborative project shortly after.
-The announcement came alongside the option for pre-ordering the album in digital and physical format, including a comic book stylized based on the album.
+On May 27, 2020, Gibbs and the Alchemist announced the release of new music via social media, before confirming the collaborative project shortly after.
+The announcement came alongside the option for pre-ordering the album in digital and physical format, including a comic book by Mike del Mundo inspired by the album.

 The first single, "1985", was released a day before the album, alongside an accompanying music video directed by Nick Walker.